Skip Navigation

 First Follow-up (2004)—Data Released in December 2005

-• Follow-up in 2004, when most sample members were high school seniors, but some were dropouts or in other grades.
+• First follow-up survey occurred in 2004, when most sample members were high school seniors, but others were in others grades; also some were dropouts and some completed high school early.

 • Students from the Base Year sample:

-• Those in the Base Year sample who had transfered to a different school.
+• Those in the Base Year sample who had transferred to a different school (1,100).

 • Thus, the First Follow-up sample both continues the longitudinal sample of spring 2002 sophomores and represents all the nation's spring term 2004 high school seniors.

-First Follow-up Transcript Study—Data to be Released in Summer 2006
+First Follow-up Transcript Study—Data Released in December 2006

-• High school transcripts are being collected for all students who were last enrolled in their Base Year school in the spring 2004.
-The transcripts provide school archival records on courses completed, grades, attendance, SAT/ACT scores, and so on from grades 9 through 12.
+• High school transcripts were collected for all students from their base year school and, if they had changed schools, also their transfer schools.
+These transcripts provide school archival records on courses completed, grades, attendance, SAT/ACT scores, and so on from grades 9 through 12.

-• Follow-up in 2006, when many sample members will be in their second year of postsecondary education.
-Others will be employed and have not attended any schooling after high school.
-Some who previously dropped out of high school may have earned a General Education Development (GED) or other equivalency certificate or be working on a GED.
+• The Second Follow-up occurred in 2006, when many sample members were in college for up to their second year of enrollment, while others were employed and may not have ever attended college.
+Some who had previously dropped out of high school may have earned a General Education Development (GED) or other equivalency certificate or be working on a GED.

-• All sample members who were respondents in the Base Year and/or the First Follow-up will be included.
+• All sample members who were respondents in the Base Year and/or the First Follow-up were included.

-• Survey information will be obtained from sample members by a web-based self-administered interview; computer-assisted telephone interview; or computer-assisted personal interview.
+• Survey information was obtained from sample members by a web-based self-administered interview; computer-assisted telephone interview; or computer-assisted personal interview.

 Later follow-up(s)